Sergey Nivens - Fotolia

 In fact, businesses are already realising benefits from big data.
-A survey by Accenture Analytics found 92% of organisations report satisfaction with their big data, specifically in finding new sources of revenue and winning new customers.
+A survey by Accenture Analytics found 92% of organisations report satisfaction with their big data, specifically in finding sources of revenue and winning customers.
 Also, a growing number of companies, particularly larger ones, see big data as extremely important to their organisation.

 However, decision-makers can still be sceptical of the insights being presented to them.